- 3 minutes to read

-Available when the caret is on an undeclared variable reference.
+Available when the caret is in an undeclared variable reference.

-Place the caret on an undeclared variable reference.
+Place the caret in an undeclared variable reference.

-Hit Ctrl + . or Ctrl + ~ to invoke the Code Actions Menu.
+Press Ctrl + . or Ctrl + ~ to invoke the Code Actions menu.

-Use the mouse to select Declare Property (with default body), Declare Property (auto-implemented) or Declare Property (with field) from the Declare menu and press Enter.
-The red target picker marker appears.
-It allows you to choose the place where the generated code can be inserted.
+A red target picker marker appears.
+This marker allows you to choose the place where the generated code can be inserted.

 Use the Up Arrow and Down Arrow keys to move the target picker.

 Press Enter to generate a code in the selected place.